Owner: Configure token compliance

 Type: transferFees

 If enabled, a % fee will be taken from the transfer and sent to a collector’s wallet.
-This collector’s wallet needs to belong to a qualified investor.
+This collector’s wallet needs to belong to a qualified investor, meaning you would need to qualify an investor whose only purpose is to collect the fees.

 {